JamieFarrelly/No-Third-Party/README.md

 Feel free to add more sites to the list or even make the site better.
 The site was built using a one page bootstrap template which is also available on [Github](https://github.com/BlackrockDigital/startbootstrap-creative)

+The site is hosted on Github itself, using GitHub Pages.
+You can see what it looks like [here](https://jamiefarrelly.github.io/No-Third-Party/).

 ## Get in Touch

 Feel free to tweet me [@Jamie_Farrelly](https://twitter.com/Jamie_Farrelly)